Root Chakra Symbol

 Click to explore a related article on this website!

-Legs and Root Chakra Meaning
+Legs and the Root Chakra

 Your legs take you in the direction you want to go!
 Problems with the legs may indicate a conflict related to choosing a path in life.
 Legs give you the ability to run, dance and stand.
 To slip and fall indicates a lack of grounding through the root chakra.